-Trusted advisors should be experienced not only in going through the thought-process of applying the major factors, but ideally would be experienced with implementing all of the different delivery options.
+Your Trusted advisors should be experienced not only in going through the thought-process of applying the major factors, but ideally would be experienced with implementing all of the different delivery options.
 Everyone is biased based on his or her individual experiences.
-An advisor should be able to admit his or her prejudices based on their experiences and then set them aside to help evaluate which delivery option is in the best interest of a particular project.
+Your An advisors should be able to admit their his or her prejudices based on their experiences and then set them aside to help you evaluate which delivery option is in the best interest of your a particular project.